 Introduction

-This report specifies the final version of the 2016/17 FY WIESNZ16 methodology for casemix purchasing to be used by DHBs.
-It is the same format as the document used in earlier years, and WIESNZ16 is based on the DRG schedule AR-DRG v6.0x and clinical coding in ICD-10-AM/ACHI 6th Edition after it has been back-mapped from ICD-10-AM/ACHI 8th Edition.
+This report specifies the final version of the 2017/18 FY WIESNZ17 methodology for casemix purchasing to be used by DHBs.
+It is the same format as the document used in earlier years, and WIESNZ17 is based on the DRG schedule AR-DRG v7.0 and clinical coding in ICD-10-AM/ACHI 8th Edition.

 The intent of this document is to specify the casemix methodology used by DHBs so that case weighted discharge values can be calculated for all National Minimum Dataset (NMDS) event records by the Ministry of Health.
 Further variables are also defined, as required, to identify casemix purchased Purchase Units (PUs), sometimes also referred to as Service Units, case complexity (for future costing work), and the cost weight version used.
 Publicly funded event records excluded from casemix purchasing are identified and where possible the correct non casemix PU applicable to the event record is defined, allowing these event records to be combined with the National Non-Admitted Patient Data Collection (NNPAC).

 A secondary purpose of this document is to provide a definitive explanation of the DHB casemix purchasing framework for use throughout the health sector.
-As such, additional information beyond that required by the Information Group (IG) (MoH) for implementation in the NMDS is provided both as a background and to identify areas that may be subject to revision for future funding arrangements.
+As such, additional information beyond that required by the Ministry of Health for implementation in the NMDS is provided both as a background and to identify areas that may be subject to revision for future funding arrangements.

 This specification is described as much as possible in plain English.
-There are, however, references to lists of The International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM) 6th Edition, The Australian Classification of Health Interventions (ACHI), Diagnosis Related Groups (DRGs) and other lists of coded variables from the NMDS Data Dictionary.
+There are, however, references to lists of The International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM) 8th Edition, The Australian Classification of Health Interventions (ACHI), Diagnosis Related Groups (DRGs) and other lists of coded variables from the NMDS Data Dictionary.
 Such lists, including logical conjunctions of different sets of variables, are provided to exactly identify what is included (or excluded) in the English definition.

-The NMDS cost weight file (.ndw file) is distributed by the Information Group for each batch file loaded into the NMDS.
+The NMDS cost weight file (.ndw file) is distributed by the Ministry of Health for each batch file loaded into the NMDS.
 The file contains the results of the WIES calculation process for each event record within the file that is successfully loaded.

 It gives the cost weight, purchase unit and DRG for each event record and a subset of information from the event record that was used to calculate each of these.
 The file comprises of a header record containing file information, and a cost weight transaction record for each event record loaded into the NMDS.